ros-infrastructure/robots.ros.org/_posts/2016-08-12-innok-heros.md

 Innok Heros is

- * '''very rugged'''
+ * very rugged
- * '''strong''' enough to pull a car
+ * strong enough to pull a car
- * can carry '''payloads over 200kg'''
+ * can carry payloads over 200kg

 Battery runtime between 3 - 16h can be expected depending on payload and usage.

-Innok Robotics offers '''integration of various sensors and actors''' onto the robot:
+Innok Robotics offers integration of various sensors and actors onto the robot:

  * Cameras
  * laser scanners